Blair Di Briano

 LUXURY TRAVEL ADVISOR

-Based in Berlin, Germany she brings a decade of advisory work with founders, principals and leaders in the creative industries to the architecture of every itinerary.
-Her perspective is shaped equally by an international career as a fashion model, through which she spent years moving between cities, hotels and cultural worlds with an unusually intimate view of luxury and aesthetics.
+Based in Berlin, she brings a decade of private advisory work with founders, principals, and internationally mobile leaders into the architecture of every itinerary.
+Her perspective was shaped equally by an international career as a fashion model, and by years spent moving between cities, hotels, and cultural worlds with an intimate view of luxury and aesthetics from the inside.

-A graduate of NYU's Schack Institute of Real Estate, Blair specializes in place-rooted hospitality and farm-to-table travel, the category she believes will define the next era of the industry.
-Her clients are those who have already stayed everywhere, seen everything and discovered that the rarest luxury is the feeling of finding somewhere genuinely real.
+A graduate of NYU’s Schack Institute, Blair works at the intersection of experience design, longevity travel, and the collaborations defining the next era of the industry.
+Her clients have stayed everywhere and seen everything.
+What they want now is rarer: the feeling of finding somewhere genuinely real.

 Always in my carry-on luggage: